Peter is an artist and producer combining traditional arts and music with a variety of new technologies.

-When he turned 19 he had already served up five public exhibitions of artwork, including the composition and production of original soundscapes.
+When he turned 19 he had already served up five public exhibitions of artwork, including the composition and production of original music soundscapes for outdoor theatre productions of Shakespeare’s The Tempest, played at Gawsworth Hall, Cheshire.
 These were played through multiple speakers which accompanied his traditional art installations of 2D and 3D media.

 University-educated in the UK, Peter extended his experience in innovative future technologies as a university researcher and PhD-mentor.
-Specialisms included digital 3D-modelling, Motion Capture, and Virtual Reality technologies.
+Specialisms included digital 3D-modelling, Motion Capture, and Virtual Reality research and development.

 After several years, he started a short series of ‘Treople’.
-This consisted of the fantasy tree creatures and ‘scenes’ in pencil and digital paint.
+This consisted of the fantasy tree creatures and ‘scenes’ in pencil and digital painting in PhotoShop.

-With strong support from Arts Council England, Peter moved to Florence, Italy, to study Classical Art, Anatomy and Atelier techniques.
-Whilst in Florence, he was chosen to work as one of only three official ‘I Madonnari’ (so-called because historically they recreated images of the Madonna).
-This entitled him to a licence for street painting on a brass-plated reserved space near to the Uffizi Gallery, (and next to Palazzo Vecchio).
+With support from Arts Council England, Peter moved to Florence, Italy, to study Classical Art, Anatomy and Atelier techniques.
+In Florence, he was chosen to work as one of the official ‘I Madonnari’ (so-called because historically they recreated images of the Madonna).
+This entitled him to a legal licence for street painting on a brass-plated reserved space near to the Uffizi Gallery, (and next to Palazzo Vecchio).

-Following this inspiring stint in Italy, he moved to London and worked as a freelance media producer.
+Following his inspiring stint in Italy, Peter moved to London and worked as a freelance media producer.
 Work included video editing, animation, illustration, web design, and game design.